 - Suttle is a leader in innovative network solutions that meet service providers' needs from the central office all the way to the premise through OSP and premise distribution offerings for voice, data and video.
 Suttle's product portfolio incorporates the best available technology, leveraging existing infrastructure, and laying the foundation for future growth.
-Suttle manufactures and sells copper and fiber connectivity products, enclosure systems, xDSL filters and splitters, and active technologies for voice, data and video communications under the Suttle brand in the United States and internationally; - Transition Networks offers customers the ability to affordably integrate the benefits of fiber optics into any data network, in any application, and in any environment.
+Suttle manufactures and sells copper and fiber connectivity products, enclosure systems, xDSL filters and splitters, and active technologies for voice, data and video communications under the Suttle brand in the United States and internationally.
+The products under the Suttle business unit were sold in two transactions in April 2019 and March of 2020; - Transition Networks offers customers the ability to affordably integrate the benefits of fiber optics into any data network, in any application, and in any environment.
 Offering support for multiple protocols, any interface, and a multitude of hardware platforms, Transition Networks' portfolio gives customers the power to deliver and manage network traffic reliably over fiber.
 Transition Networks designs, assembles and sells NIDs, media converter devices, Ethernet switches and other connectivity products that make it possible to transmit telecommunications signals between systems using different types of media; and - JDL Technologies provides outsourced IT services and infrastructure to the education, healthcare, government and enterprise market segments.
 JDL's portfolio of technology solutions includes virtualization, managed services, wired and wireless network design and implementation services, and converged infrastructure configuration and deployment.

 CSI has concluded that products it manufactures or contracts to manufacture in these business units contain "Conflict Minerals" that are necessary to the functionality or production of such products.
-As a result of such conclusion, during the initial compliance period, CSI conducted a reasonable country of origin inquiry designed to determine if the conflict minerals in its products originated in the Democratic Republic of Congo or an Adjoining Country or are from recycled or scrap sources.
+As a result of such conclusion, during the initial and subsequent compliance periods, CSI conducted a reasonable country of origin inquiry designed to determine if the conflict minerals in its products originated in the Democratic Republic of Congo or an Adjoining Country or are from recycled or scrap sources.
 During this recent compliance period, CSI continued its good faith effort to inquire and enhance the response rate of its suppliers.
 As part of its due diligence, CSI has asked its suppliers to advise CSI on conflict mineral status of products supplied to CSI.
 CSI has not received responses from all of its suppliers.
 It is the intention of our business units that as we conclude this process, our existing suppliers need to be able to say that they are conflict free or we will try to find new suppliers that are.